Relay-Based Coordination for Energy-Efficient Multi-Robot Pickup and Delivery: Voronoi-Constrained Steiner Tree Relay Coordination Planning ( VCST-RCP )

 The first stage of {VCST-RCP} constructs the Steiner relay trunk $\mathcal{T}$, which serves as the strategic backbone of package flow.
 We compute $\mathcal{T}$ on the graph $\mathcal{G}=(V,E)$ using edge weights

-where $\|u-w\|$ is the Euclidean distance between nodes $u, w \in V$, $v_{\mathrm{speed}}$ is the uniform robot speed, $\sigma(u,w)$ denotes the total number of service operations (i.e., pick-ups, relays, or deliveries) incurred when traversing edge $(u,w)$, and $\lambda_{\mathrm{svc}}$ is a weighting parameter that balances travel time against service costs.
+where $\|u-w\|$ is the Euclidean distance between nodes $u, w \in V$, $v_{\mathrm{speed}}$ is the uniform robot speed, $\sigma(u,w)$ denotes the total service time incurred along edge $(u,w)$ (e.g., due to pick-ups, relays, or deliveries), and $\lambda_{\mathrm{svc}}$ is a weighting parameter that balances travel time against service costs.

-Specifically, we adopt the standard \emph{metric-closure/MST} Steiner heuristic~\cite{hwang1992steiner}, a polynomial-time $2$-approximation.
+We adopt the standard \emph{metric-closure/MST} Steiner heuristic~\cite{hwang1992steiner}, a polynomial-time $2$-approximation.
 The method computes all-pairs shortest-path costs among terminals $T=\{S\}\cup G$ to form the metric closure, builds a minimum spanning tree (MST) on this closure, and then expands each MST edge back into its corresponding shortest path in the original graph $\mathcal{G}$.
 The union of these expanded paths yields a sparse relay trunk that approximates the minimum-cost Steiner tree while remaining computationally tractable for large problem instances.

-Each goal $g\in G$ induces a unit demand from the source $S$.
-Routing these demands along $\mathcal{T}$ produces integer flows $f(u,v)$ on edges $(u,v)\in\mathcal{T}$, which quantify the number of packages carried across each relay segment.
+Each goal $g \in G$ induces a demand from the source $S$, which may be uniform or vary across goals depending on the task.
+Routing these demands along $\mathcal{T}$ induces integer flows $f(u,v)$ on edges $(u,v) \in \mathcal{T}$, which quantify the number of packages carried across each relay segment.
 These flows directly inform the coordination stage by indicating where robot interactions (relays) must occur.
 The complete procedure for constructing $\mathcal{T}$ and computing $f(u,v)$ is illustrated in~\Cref{fig:steiner-trunk} and summarized in~\Cref{alg:steiner-trunk}.

-\subsubsection{Stage 2 - Robot Coordination Planning}
+\subsection{Stage 2 - Robot Coordination Planning}

 In the planning phase, we take the Steiner relay trunk $\mathcal{T}$ and its edge flows $f(u,w)$ from Stage~1 and produce an executable multi-robot plan that respects capacity and service times while realizing the prescribed package propagation.
 The inputs are: (i) trunk $\mathcal{T}$ and per-edge flows $f(u,w)$, (ii) robot initial poses, shared speed $v_{\mathrm{speed}}$, and package capacity $C$, and (iii) uniform service time $T_s$ for pickup, relay, and delivery.
 The output is a set of per-robot timelines containing \texttt{travel}, \texttt{relay}, and \texttt{deliver} actions with timestamps